January 2014 Why President Obama is Spending Big Time to Deport

 Southern European states-- Italy, Greece, Portages, and Spain

 insist on voting their pocketbook to the detriment of society and rich

-states--Germany and other northern states do want to pay the bill.
-In the
+states--Germany and other northern European states do not want to pay the bill.
+In

 Obamacare coming from the north.
 US south easily defeats the European south in